-equivalent to 'new' diplomas with profile requirements.
+- 7. The Executive Board has declared that 'old' HAVO and VWO diplomas with subject combinations chosen by the pupil are at least equivalent to the 'new' diplomas with subject cluster requirements.
 Consequently, prospective students holding these types of diploma may be admitted.
 Students must, however, meet any requirements regarding previous qualifications (paragraph 4) and any further additional requirements (paragraph 5).
-(Section 7.28 of the WHW.)

-8. Where a student applies for admission to a study programme based on a diploma other than one of the diplomas referred to above, the institute director will decide whether that diploma is equivalent and if it grants access to the study programme.
+(Section 7.28 of the WHW.) - 8.
+Where a student applies for admission to a study programme based on a diploma other than one of the diplomas referred to above, the institute director will decide whether that diploma is equivalent and if it grants access to the study programme.
 Students must, however, meet any requirements regarding previous qualifications (paragraph 4) and any further additional requirements (paragraph 5).
-(Section 7.28 of the WHW.)

-- 9. Students who are admitted by virtue of a diploma as referred to in paragraphs 2, 7 or 8 of this article will be subject to an additional assessment to determine whether they meet the knowledge and skills requirements as referred to in paragraph 4 and 5 of this article.
+(Section 7.28 of the WHW.) - 9.
+Students who are admitted by virtue of a diploma as referred to in paragraphs 2, 7 or 8 of this article will be subject to an additional assessment to determine whether they meet the knowledge and skills requirements as referred to in paragraph 4 and 5 of this article.
 (Section 7.28 of the WHW.)
 Students must meet the requirements of this assessment prior to enrolment. - 10.
 Admission to the study programme is not subject to an admission quota in accordance with Sections 7.53, 7.54, 7.56a and 7.57a of the WHW.